fortinet-fortisoar/solution-pack-data-leakage-threat-response/README.md

 *Data Leakage Threat Response Solution Pack* is designed to provide a set of investigation and utility playbooks to respond to data leakage.

-Configure Cloud Access Security Broker(CASB) connector such as Symantec CloudSOC to capture events of policy violation like 'External File Sharing'.
-It creates an alert of type 'Data Leakage', and then triggers a response workflow.
+Configure Cloud Access Security Broker(CASB) connector such as Symantec CloudSOC to capture events of policy violation like **External File Sharing**.
+It creates an alert of type **Data Leakage** and triggers a response workflow.

 Refer to Simulation Scenarios - Data Leakage to experience the use case without CASB configuration

 ### Usage

+Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to understand how to Simulate and Reset scenarios.

 This Solution Pack ships with the following simulation scenarios.
-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to understand how to Simulate and Reset Scenario.

 #### 1. Scenario: Data Leakage

-The scenario generates a demo alert of Type 'Data Leakage'.
+The scenario generates a demo alert of the type **Data Leakage**.

-Goto generated alert and observe the following:
+Navigate to generated alert and observe the following:

 - Reported information (policy violation action/description, violators username) is presented for analyzing the case
 - Recommendation from CloudSOC